Extension, deformation and categorification of $\text{AssDer}$ pairs: Categorification of AssDer pairs

 On the other hand, a functor $S : \mathrm{\bf Ass}2 \rightarrow 2 \mathrm{\bf A}_\infty$ is given as follows.
 Given an associative $2$-algebra $C = ( C_1 \rightrightarrows C_0, \mu, \mathcal{A}),$ the corresponding $2$-term $A_\infty$-algebra is defined on the complex $A_1 = \mathrm{ker} s \xrightarrow{ d = t|_{\mathrm{ker} s}} C_0 = A_0$.
 Define $\mu_2 : A_i \otimes A_j \rightarrow A_{i+j}$ and $\mu_3 : A_0 \otimes A_0 \otimes A_0 \rightarrow A_1$ by

 For any associative $2$-algebra morphism $(F_0, F_1, F_2) : C \rightarrow C'$, the corresponding $A_\infty$-algebra morphism from $S(C)$ to $S (C')$ is given by

-It was shown in \cite{das} that these two functors provide the equivalence between $2 \mathrm{\bf A}_\infty$ and $\mathrm{\bf Ass}2$.
+It is well-known that the above two functors provide the equivalence between $2 \mathrm{\bf A}_\infty$ and $\mathrm{\bf Ass}2$ (see for instance, \cite{das}).
 This equivalence can be extended to respective categories equipped with derivations.
 More precisely, we have the following.

 \begin{thm} The categories $2\mathrm{\bf AssDer}_\infty$ and $\mathrm{\bf AssDer}2$ are equivalent. \end{thm}

 \begin{proof} Given a $2$-term $\mathrm{AssDer}_\infty$-pair $(A_1 \xrightarrow{d} A_0, \mu_2, \mu_3, \theta_0, \theta_1, \theta_2)$, consider the corresponding associative $2$-algebra $T(A)$.
 A functor $D: T(A) \rightarrow T(A)$ and the derivator $\mathcal{D}$ is given by